JCSDA/spack-stack/doc/source/KnownIssues.rst

 1. Timeout when fetching software during spack installs.

    Discover's connection to the outside world can be very slow and spack sometimes aborts with fetch timeouts.
 Try again until it works, sometimes have to wait for a bit.

+2. ``configure: error: cannot guess build type; you must specify one`` when building ``freetype`` or other packages that use configure scripts

+   This can happen if a spack install is started in a ``screen`` session, because Discover puts the temporary data in directories like ``/gpfsm/dnb33/tdirs/login/discover13.29716.dheinzel``, which get wiped out after some time.
+Without ``screen``, this problem doesn't occur.

 ==============================
 NOAA Parallel Works